MFajcik/RumourEval2019/README.md

 * download en models for spacy
     `python -m spacy download en`
 * download data and change the paths accordingly, all paths can be changed in `data_preprocessing/paths.py`
-run everything from root directory (so the working directory is root directory)
-* set PYTHONPATH for root directory
+* run everything from root directory (so the working directory is root directory), set PYTHONPATH for root directory
     `export PYTHONPATH=<your_project_root_directory>`
 * process data
   `python data_preprocessing/prep_pipeline.py`